When you use Google products, you’re trusting us with your information. Google is committed to keeping your data private and safe.

 We use this information to improve the performance and reliability of our products and services, as well as the services provided by our media partners.

 Change your privacy settingsTo change your privacy settings for a device after the initial setup,

 - Make sure your mobile device or tablet is connected to the same Wi-Fi as your Google Home device.

 - Open the Google Home app .

-- Scroll to find the device card for the device you'd like to change the privacy setting for.
+- Tap the device you'd like to change the privacy setting for.

 Here's what data is collectedwhen you choose to share device stats and crash reports using the “Help improve your device” setting in the Google Home app.